Home

 ---by “Shari” (Friedman) Fuller

 Watkins Glen is a beautiful town in upstate New York, located amidst rolling hills, majestic farmland and incredible gorges.
 Residing in the "Fingerlakes Region", it is not far from Cornell University.
-It is also the home of Watkins Glen International, one of America's premier racing facilities, which has sponsored road racing of nearly every class for over 50 years.
+It is also the home of Watkins Glen International, one of America's premier racing facilities, which has sponsored road racing of nearly every class since the 1940's.

-Over 30 years ago, The Glen decided to host an outdoor concert in one of its many huge fields.
-Three wildly popular bands – The Band, The Grateful Dead, and the Allman Brothers – were signed on to do a "Summer Jam".
+About 30 years later, The Glen decided to host an outdoor concert in one of its many huge fields.
+Three wildly popular bands—The Band, The Grateful Dead, and the Allman Brothers—were signed on to do a "Summer Jam".
 150,000 tickets were sold.

 However, rumors spread that it was a “free” concert, and over 600,000 young people showed up.
 Even though most did not hold tickets, they could not be turned away.

-It was the summer of 1973; I was struggling through a turbulent adolescence and thrilled to find myself spending most of that hot summer in the company of Laurie and Debi.
+It was the summer of 1973; struggling through a turbulent adolescence, I was thrilled to find myself spending most of that hot summer in the company of Laurie and Debi.
 Both were much more outgoing than me and always seemed to be looking for an adventure.
 On the shy side, I quietly felt at times like a tagalong, albeit a happy one to be included in all their plans.
-Both of my friends had just graduated from the middle-class high school of our Long Island suburb, Plainview, Laurie planning to attend community college in the fall and Debi working in an electronics factory.
+Both of my friends had just graduated from the middle-class high school of our Long Island suburb, Plainview, with Laurie planning to attend community college in the fall and Debi working in an electronics factory.
 I was a rising high school senior.

 In the summer of '73, rumors were rampant amongst the Jones Beach Bums regarding the upcoming Watkins Glen Festival.
 Most of us were frustrated by the fact that we'd been too young for Woodstock.
 It was our dream that “Summer Jam” would be our Woodstock, that it was going to be our chance to party and have as much fun as the lucky Woodstockians seemed to have, and that maybe it would be even better!

-So even though I was not a big fan of hard rock, Debi and Laurie didn't have any trouble convincing me to join them on this particular adventure.
-However, I preferred music that I could personally sing, such as Neil Young, Cat Stevens, Joni Mitchell, etc. As a matter of fact, I totally idolized Joni Mitchell, and it was my great hope and desire that this deep, incredible singer/songwriter would be one of the surprise guests at the festival.
-(After all, she had shown up unexpectedly at Woodstock.)
+So even though I was not a huge fan of rock music, Debi and Laurie didn't have any trouble convincing me to join them on this particular adventure.
+Even though I preferred music that I could sing, such as Neil Young, Cat Stevens, and especially Joni Mitchell, I still thought it would be great fun to go to the festival.
+And who knows, maybe Joni Mitchell would show up unexpectedly (she was supposed to perform at Woodstock but was unable to be there because of a conflicting TV appearance, and she really regretted it).
+So it was my hope and desire that my absolutely favorite singer/songwriter would be one of the surprise guests we all knew were bound to be at the Watkins Glen concert.

 Transportation to the festival was an issue, but Debi and Laurie assured me that they would find us all a ride.
 And true to form, not long after we bought our $10 tickets they told me that they had secured us places in a van with a group of other Beach Bums.
 I was so excited!
 Confident that I would be driven to the festival and then surrounded by many good friends, I even talked my beleaguered parents into buying me a bright orange, inexpensive sleeping bag for the journey.